TheOdinProject/curriculum/javascript/organizing_your_javascript_code/webpack.md

 1. **Images we use in our JavaScript, where we will need to import the files**

    If we need to use a local image file in our JavaScript (such as when manipulating the DOM to create or edit `img` elements and set their `src` attribute), we need to import the images into our JavaScript module.
 Since images aren't JavaScript, we need to tell Webpack that these files will be assets by adding an `asset/resource` rule.
 No need to install anything here.
-Just add the following object to the `modules.rules` array within `webpack.config.js`:
+Just add the following object to the `module.rules` array within `webpack.config.js`:

    ```javascript
    {